solar268/swe-interview-test/StarterCode/frontend/README.md

 2. Install dependencies: npm install

-3. Start the backend server: npm start
+3. Start the frontend server: npm start

 ## Using the Application